-24. ALLOCATION OF EXPENSES AND ADMISSIBLE COSTS
+23. ALLOCATION OF EXPENSES AND ADMISSIBLE COSTS

-- 24.1 The Council agrees to allocate funds obtained under this Agreement towards the following expenses: - a) Salaries and wages for police officers, auxiliary police officers, permanent, temporary or casual employees, professional, technical, custodial, clerical and administrative services, including contributions to employment insurance, the Canada Pension Plan, the Régie des rentes du Québec or other pension plans, other employee benefit plans, workers compensation programs, and employee assistance programs;

-- b) Administrative expenses as agreed to by the Parties, which cannot exceed 15% of the total budget; - c) Costs related to the establishment and maintenance of police governance mechanisms and consultative groups (Public Safety Committee); - d) Operating and maintenance costs if they are not covered elsewhere (e.g. minor repairs to buildings, repairs to vehicles, electrical costs, etc.); - e) Vehicles and other necessary means of transportation; - f) Information technology and communication systems; - g) Training and recruitment activities for officers (including auxiliary police officers) as determined by Québec and the Council, excluding preemployment training; - h) Rent for the police facility; - i) Rent subsidies for housing of officers; - j) Insurance premiums; - k) Legal services, excluding costs related to negotiations; - l) Honoraria or indemnities, as defined as, time-limited remuneration for a volunteer service or participation that is consistent with, and essential to, the management of the police service or governance board; - m) Professional fees related to the preparation of annual audited financial statements.
+- 23.1 The Municipality agrees to allocate funds obtained under this Agreement towards the following expenses: - a) Salaries and wages for police officers, permanent, temporary or casual employees, professional, technical, custodial, clerical and administrative services, including contributions to employment insurance, the Canada Pension Plan, the Régie des rentes du Québec or other pension plans, other employee benefit plans, workers compensation programs, and employee assistance programs; - b) Administrative expenses as agreed to by the Parties, which cannot exceed 15% of the total budget; - c) Costs related to the establishment and maintenance of police governance mechanisms and consultative groups (Public Safety Committee); - d) Operating and maintenance costs if they are not covered elsewhere (e.g. minor repairs to buildings, repairs to vehicles, electrical costs, etc.); - e) Vehicles and other necessary means of transportation; - f) Information technology and communication systems; - g) Training and recruitment activities for officers as determined by Québec and the Municipality, excluding pre-employment training; - h) Rent for the police facility; - Rent subsidies for housing of officers; - j) Insurance premiums; - k) Legal services, excluding costs related to negotiations; - Honoraria or indemnities, as defined as, time-limited remuneration for a volunteer service or participation that is consistent with, and essential to, the management of the policing services or governance board; - m) Professional fees related to the preparation of annual audited financial statements.

-These expenses constitute admissible costs under the FNPP for Canada.
+These expenses constitute admissible costs under the FNPP.

-- 24.2 The Parties agree that expenses for acquisition and leasing of material and equipment required to provide policing services as set out in section 16 of this Agreement constitute operating costs as described in paragraph 24.1 d). - 24.3 The Parties agree that only the expenses covered under subsection 24.1 are admissible under this Agreement.
+- 23.2 The Parties agree that expenses for acquisition and leasing of material and equipment required to provide policing services as set out in section 15 of this Agreement constitute operating costs as described in paragraph 23.1 d). - 23.3 The Parties agree that only the expenses covered under subsection 23.1 are admissible under this Agreement.

-25. DECLARATIONS OF THE COUNCIL
+24. DECLARATIONS OF THE MUNICIPALITY

-25.1 The Council shall declare in writing, upon signature of this Agreement and before Canada's and Québec's first payments are made, any funds from any other source that are to be used directly or indirectly, in whole or in part, to attain the objective of this Agreement.
+24.1 The Municipality shall declare in writing, upon signature of this Agreement and before Canada's and Québec's first payments are made, any funds from any other source that are to be used directly or indirectly, in whole or in part, to attain the objective of this Agreement.

-Subsequently, the Council shall declare in writing and upon receipt, any funds from any other source that were used directly or indirectly, in whole or in part, to attain the objective of this Agreement.
+Subsequently, the Municipality shall declare in writing and upon receipt, any funds from any other source that were used directly or indirectly, in whole or in part, to attain the objective of this Agreement.

-25.2 If any funds provided by another federal or Québec department or agency, are used directly or indirectly, in whole or in part, to attain the objective of this Agreement, then Canada and Québec may reduce their respective contribution or request a total or partial reimbursement of such an amount.
+24.2 If any funds provided by another federal or Québec department or agency, are used directly or indirectly, in whole or in part, to attain the objective of this Agreement, then Canada and Québec may reduce their respective contribution or request a total or partial reimbursement of such an amount.
+The foregoing provisions of this section shall not apply to funds provided by the Naskapi Nation of Kawawachikamach to cover any deficit of the Municipality to provide policing services.